I Married a Witch: Production

+Bob Pirosh and I worked very well together.
+We got out what we considered to be a reasonable script for I Married a Witch.
+But the front office didn't like everything we'd done, so we changed the script considerably.
+After a lot of rewriting, we finally got an approval from them and started shooting.
+Of course, neither of us intended to shoot the approved script exactly as it had been submitted, so we would sometimes sit up late rewriting the script for the next day's shooting.

 Joel McCrea was originally announced to play the male lead in December 1941.
 However, by February in 1942, he withdrew from the project; he later said this was because he did not want to work with Veronica Lake again, after not getting along with her on Sullivan's Travels.
 McCrea's refusal to make the film caused production to be postponed.
 This enabled Lake to appear in The Glass Key (1942).

 March and Lake also had problems, beginning with March's pre-production comment that Lake was "a brainless little blonde sexpot, void of any acting ability", to which Lake retaliated by calling March a "pompous poseur".
 Things did not get much better during filming.
 Lake was prone to playing practical jokes on March, like hiding a 40-pound weight under her dress for a scene in which March had to carry her, or pushing her foot repeatedly into his groin during the filming of a from-the-waist-up shot.

 Patricia Morison was considered for the role of Estelle, and Walter Abel for Dudley.
 Margaret Hayes was considered for the film as well, and was screentested.

+The film was shot over five weeks.
+Clair said, "I simply shot exactly what I knew I would need, whereas some directors at that time were shooting everything they could conceivably turn their lens on.
+I was told that few of them ever came near a cutting room."